Sonos promises to fix audio dropout issue introduced with its latest software update

 "We are investigating the situation and hope to resolve it soon.
 At present, we have no further information to share."

-Users who think they might be experiencing the same issue are encouraged to contact Sonos and submit a diagnostics report to help them with their investigations, which can be done by heading to the settings tab of the S2 app.
+Users who think they might be experiencing the same issue are encouraged to contact Sonos and submit a diagnostics report to help them with their investigations.
+This can be done by heading to the settings tab of the S2 app.

 MORE